Lisa Faulkner: Personal life

 In 2005, Faulkner married Chris Coghill, one of her co-stars in the 2003 TV drama series Burn It, in Richmond Park, London.
 The couple adopted a fifteen-month-old girl who was born in 2006.
 The couple separated and divorced in 2011.
-In 2019 she married Australian chef John Torode, They worked together on presenting John and Lisa's Weekend Kitchen.
+In 2019 she married Australian chef John Torode, They work together on presenting John and Lisa's Weekend Kitchen.

+In July 2026, Faulkner revealed that she had been diagnosed with early‑stage breast cancer and had undergone surgery to remove the cancer.